 This East Sussex doctor’s surgery is to be sold at an auction broadcast via livestream this month

+This East Sussex doctors' surgery building is to be sold at an auction broadcast via livestream

 and live on Freeview channel 276

-Acuitus commercial property auctioneers announced on Friday, February 2, that the medical centre operating at The Ice House, Rock-a-Nore Road in Hastings Old Town will be up for sale.
+Acuitus commercial property auctioneers announced on Friday, February 2, that the The Ice House, Rock-a-Nore Road, in Hastings Old Town will be up for sale.

 The company said the Acuitus commercial property auction will take place on Thursday, February 15 (1pm).